 The weight of cast iron makes it a natural choice for a tortilla maker, as the cast iron does a lot of the pressing work for you.
 However, that same weight can make this type of tortilla maker cumbersome to move around, and cast iron needs to be seasoned and cared for correctly.
 When properly maintained, cast iron can last for decades, making it a good investment.

 Aluminum tortilla makers are easier to care for than cast iron, but they don’t have the advantage of weight.
-Aluminum is quite light, and takes extra work to press the dough.
-Be sure you get one with a sturdy handle, because you’ll have to put a lot of pressure on it to get a thin tortilla.
+Aluminum is quite light, and it takes extra work to press the dough.
+Be sure you get one with a sturdy handle because you’ll have to put a lot of pressure on it to get a thin tortilla.

 Many people like the look and feel of a wooden tortilla press, and they are still commonly used in Mexico.
 These presses have a larger footprint than a cast iron or aluminum model.
 Durability can be an issue with wood tortilla makers which can warp, split, or crack after a few uses.
 They come in all kinds of woods, but for a truly superior tortilla maker, you want a hardwood, like mesquite or oak.